gougle-official/gougleai-python/README.md

 ## More specifications
 To see more about Gougle AI API, you can read [`gougle-official/gougleai`](https://www.github.com/gougle-official/gougleai) for `all` or [`gougle-official/gougleai-javascript`](https://www.github.com/gougle-official/gougleai-javascript) for `javascript`.

+## License
+This project is under the GNU General Public License Version 2.0, see [`LICENSE`](https://github.com/gougle-official/gougleai-python/blob/main/LICENSE) for more informations